 Welcome to Peak & Dukeries Land Rover Club

 From Easter to the beginning of November events are run on Saturdays and Sundays, with camping available.
 Over the winter period events are held on Sundays only.
-Events are on a roughly fortnightly basis on rough and rugged terrain at various venues around Derbyshire, Nottinghamshire and Lincolnshire.

 To enable P&D LRC members to use non-ALRC compliant motors in P&D LRC Open events or to compete with these motors in non-ALRC Club events P&D LRC members have an option to apply for a membership card issued by Peak & Dukeries Off Road Club Ltd (P&D ORC)

 Some members like to explore the countryside using unsurfaced roads (green lanes), especially in the Peak District.
 To play our part in trying to keep these historic tracks available to enjoy P&D LRC supports the Green Lane Association (GLASS).
 If you want to do this please observe the GLASS Code of Conduct to try to mitigate the hostility from anti-motorist groups, especially in the Peak Park.
 See the Links page for useful mapping information about "green lanes".